abretaud/docker-lis-gcv/README.md

 docker pull quay.io/abretaud/lis-gcv
 ```

+An example of [docker-compose.yml](./docker-compose.yml) file is available to help you setup a Chado database and a Tripal website.

 ## Configuration

 This image exposes two ports:

-- 8000 = a Django appplication exposing webservices
+- 80 = a Django appplication exposing webservices
 - 8100 = a Nginx server serving static content

 ## Contributing